When you buy through links on our site, we may earn an affiliate commission. Learn more

 Contacts’ information will be saved with a dashboard that involves all the data, including payments and receivables.
 Moreover, you can examine the timeline to help you track any changes.

 Zoho Books allows you to communicate with your contacts in their preferred language for close monitoring.
-There are other vital tabs that you can integrate with Zoho Books including mail applications like Gmail and Outlook.i
+There are other vital tabs that you can integrate with Zoho Books, including mail applications like Gmail and Outlook. i

-Zoho vs Freshbooks Transaction Forms
+Zoho vs. Freshbooks Transaction Forms

 Zoho Books offers excellent transaction forms compared to other competitive business solutions.
-These include delivery notes, retainer invoice, and packing slips in addition to standard sales forms.
+These include delivery notes, retainer invoices, and packing slips in addition to standard sales forms.
 All purchases and payment transactions are recorded in detail.
 Just like contact forms, transaction forms can contain up to 10 fields.

 Moreover, Zoho Books added an exclusive feature for document management by scanning documents or having clients directly send them to your mailbox.
 Zoho Books then manages to find the pattern for proper categorization to enter your data in transaction forms.